Most probation services are over capacity, leaked data reveals

 A whistleblower told the BBC staff were "burnt out" and "working late every night and weekends".

-Another junior probation officer said they dealt with caseloads "in the high 70s", sometimes seeing up to 12 offenders a day.
+Another junior probation officer said they had dealt with caseloads "in the high 70s", sometimes seeing up to 12 offenders a day, though recently the demand had reduced.
 At one point in the pandemic, an offender they were overseeing committed a serious offence.

 Pressure on the probation service grew with changes in the law leading to an increasing number of cases requiring their attention.